-Many people that have emailed thisquality tried to have contact with OSPRI and hadn’t received an email for any confirmation of dates for weeks.
+Many people who have emailed thisquality tried to contact OSPRI and hadn’t received an email for any confirmation of dates for weeks.
 Also included were no response to their concerns in multiple emails.

 One of our reporters at thisquality called up over 22 numbers in relation to the drop earlier in the week, to only be re-directed numerous times in hopes of gathering informative information about the 1080 Poison drop in the Tararuas.
 The numbers incl.
 Public health, councils, hospitals, private and corporate numbers.

 On the 16th of June, 2020, thisquality understands that a response from OSPRI was sent through.
-Upon review, there wasn’t any set date for the up-coming said June drop.
+Upon review, there was not any set date for the up-coming said June drop.

-OSPRI’s comment in a media release to thisquality stated the below
+OSPRI’s comment in a media release to thisquality stated below: